magit/magit.vc/donate/iban.md

 <br>
 <hr>

-*I can no longer accept payments to an USD bank account.
-I used Wise for that before, but their accounts are inherently unsafe.
-I apologize to everyone I previously convinced to use this method and kindly ask you to use [another payment method](/donate) going forward.
+*I can no longer accept payments to a USD bank account.
+I used to use Wise to receive USD and EUR transfers, but their accounts are inherently unsafe, so I cannot do that anymore.
+If I previously convinced to use this method, then I kindly ask you to use [another payment method](/donate) going forward.
 Thanks!*

 <hr>